 How Much Does It Cost to Go to an Online College in Alabama?

 The cost of an Alabama university online degree varies by school.
 Various factors influence the cost.
 For example, public universities usually cost less than private ones, and in-state students may pay less than out-of-state students.

-According to the National Center for Education Statistics, in-state students paid, on average, $10,617 per year for tuition and fees at public four-year universities in Alabama.
-With an average price tag of $5,048 for in-state students, Alabama’s two-year public colleges cost less.
-For private colleges, the average tuition cost was $17,350.
+According to the National Center for Education Statistics, in-state students pay, on average, $10,617 per year for tuition and fees at public 4 year universities in Alabama.
+The average cost for out-of-state students is $27,005.

 Tuition Breaks for Out-of-State Students